kiharalab/GNN_DOVE/README.md

 Copyright (C) 2020 Xiao Wang, Sean T Flannery, Daisuke Kihara, and Purdue University.

-License: GPL v3 for academic use.
-(For commercial use, please contact us for different licensing.)
+License: GPL v3.
+(If you are interested in a different license, for example, for commercial use, please contact us.)

 Contact: Daisuke Kihara (dkihara@purdue.edu)